Interpreting experiment data

 After you determine a winning variation, you can roll the winning variation out to 100% of your users from the flag's targeting page.
 To learn more, read Percentage rollouts.

-If you're done with an experiment and have rolled the winning variation to your user base, it might be a good time to pause your experiment.
+If you're done with an experiment and have rolled the winning variation to your user base, it might be a good time to stop your experiment.
 Experiments on a userbase that only sees one flag variation do not return useful results.
-Pausing an experiment retains all the data collected so far.
+Stopping an experiment retains all the data collected so far.
 To learn more, read Managing experiments.

 If you're using Data Export, you can find experiment data in your Data Export destinations to further analyze it using third-party tools of your own.